grk9993/kubernetes/Practice/answers.md

 ---

 ## Q: Create a pod named admin-pod with image busybox, which should sleep for 3200.
-Also, give permission for system creationTimestamp.
+Also, give permission for setting system time.
 A: See `admin-pod.yaml` for an example.

 Explanation: To create a pod named `admin-pod` with the image `busybox` and a sleep duration of 3200 seconds, you can refer to the `admin-pod.yaml` file for an example configuration.
 The `admin-pod.yaml` file will contain the necessary specifications to define the pod, including the sleep duration.
-Giving permission for system `creationTimestamp` is not required as it is automatically assigned by the system.
+Giving permission for setting the system time is done by adding the `SYS_TIME` capability.

 ---